Wolverine971/9takes/src/blog/people/musicians/Demi-Lovato.md

   "@graph": [
     {
       "@type": "Article",
       "articleBody": "This article examines the personality of Demi Lovato, widely thought to align with the Enneagram Type 4.
 Known for her authenticity, self-expression, and emotional depth, Demi embodies many characteristics of Type 4 personalities.
-The article delves into Demi's personal life, career, controversies, and daily struggles, all in relation to her Type 4 characteristics.", "creator": {
+Included is Demi's personal life, career, controversies, and daily struggles, all in relation to her Type 4 characteristics.", "creator": {
         "@type": "Person",
         "name": "DJ Wayne",